-Even if we’re bleeding, we cannot shed any tears.
+Even if we bleed, we aren’t expected to shed any tears!

 Because of the long years of social conditioning, we have been trained to suppress our emotions.
 But the truth is this:

 We as men are also humans who have feelings.

 Instead of holding in our sentiments, we can healthily process them by expressing our deepest thoughts.
 This means showing your emotions when necessary.

 By demonstrating vulnerability, you are portraying true strength.
 By lowering your guard, you’re open to attacks and criticism.
 By doing so, you’re essentially saying this:

 “I am comfortable with myself and my own feelings that I’m okay to external strikes.”

-And asking for help is also a sign of power.
-By admitting you don’t have all the answers and you can’t do it all by yourself demonstrates manliness.
+By admitting you don’t have all the answers and you can’t do it all by yourself, you demonstrate manliness.
 By exhibiting vulnerability, you’re indicating relatability, humanness, and genuineness.

-This is the pinnacle trait of a strong masculine man.
+This is one of the top traits of a strong masculine man.

-Every successful man in the world had help along his way.
-They have a team of people who advise and help them to get to where they are now.
+Every successful man in the world received help along his way.
+They had a team of people to advise and help them to get to where they are now.
 No one attained true success without the support of another person.